tango-controls/tango-doc/source/reference/map_key.rst

 * Save the changes, then select File->Export to export the changes.
 Export the graph as a "HTML ImageMap".
 * You will be prompted with the "HTML Map Export" dialog.
 Ensure the image format is PNG on the Image tab.
 There should be no need to change any other settings.

 The result of the above will be both a HTML file and a PNG file that can be embedded in the documentation.
+The HTML file is embedded directly using the raw keyword, and it will load the PNG file when rendered.